Ten PhD students from universities across the UK joined us for the first time this week, to take up their 2019-21 Cumberland Lodge Fellowships.

 Our aim is to nurture future leaders and change-makers, empowering them to promote progress towards more peaceful, open and inclusive societies, in their lives and careers, both inside and outside of academia.

-Since 2017, one of our new Scholars each year has been nominated by the Council for At-Risk Academics, which supports international academics who are at risk of persecution, conflict or violence in their home countries to study or work in the UK.
-This year, our nominated Scholar is from Syria.
+Since 2017, one of our new Fellows each year has been nominated by the Council for At-Risk Academics, which supports international academics who are at risk of persecution, conflict or violence in their home countries to study or work in the UK.
+This year, our nominated Fellow is from Syria.

-Former Scholars retain a close association with the work of the Lodge, as they transition from doctoral research into their postdoctoral careers.
+Former Fellows retain a close association with the work of the Lodge, as they transition from doctoral research into their postdoctoral careers.

-Biographies of each of our new Scholars can be found on the People pages of our website.
+Biographies of each of our new Fellows can be found on the People pages of our website.

 Jessica Adams, University of East London